552020/futura_prealpha/issues/retrieve-gallery-info-with-memories.md

 - Search and filter functionality for galleries
 - Gallery sharing and collaboration features

+## Implementation Notes

+### Why Optimized Query Was Needed

+The original `/api/memories` endpoint had several performance issues:

+1. **N+1 Query Problem**: For each memory type (images, documents, notes), it made separate database queries, then for each memory it made additional queries to count shares
+2. **Multiple Database Round-trips**: Each memory type required its own query, plus share count queries
+3. **No Gallery Information**: The original endpoint didn't include which galleries each memory belonged to
+4. **Inefficient Pagination**: Applied pagination after fetching all data

+**Solution**: Single optimized SQL query using:

+- `UNION ALL` to combine all memory types in one query
+- `LEFT JOIN` with gallery tables to include gallery membership
+- `JSON_AGG` to aggregate gallery information per memory
+- Proper indexing on `gallery_items` table for fast joins
+- Single database round-trip for all data

+**Performance Benefits**:

+- Reduced database queries from O(n) to O(1)
+- Faster response times, especially with many memories
+- Includes gallery information without additional queries
+- Better scalability as memory count grows

 ## TODO List

 ### Phase 1: Database Schema ✅ COMPLETED